-In the Stop Display application settings menu (press and hold in the application tile and select the gear icon), select Display light or Scene light from the Reference setting depending on your application.
+In the Stop Display application settings menu (select and hold in the application tile and select the icon), select Display light or Scene light from the Reference setting depending on your application.
 The trace represents light level in the vertical axis.
-(See page 107, Stop Display application.)
+(See Stop Display application.)

-- Scene Light shows a Stop graticule in the vertical axis and is fixed regardless of the selected Gamma.
-It is used for scene setting and camera exposure adjustment. - Display Light show a Nits graticule in the vertical axis and is fixed regardless Gamma selected.
+- Scene Light shows a stop graticule in the vertical axis and is fixed regardless of the selected Gamma.
+It is used for scene setting and camera exposure adjustment. - Display Light show a Nits graticule in the vertical axis and is fixed regardless of Gamma selected.
 It is used for mastering the content for a targeted HDR system.

-Figure 39: Stop Display with Stop scale
+Figure 46: Stop Display with Stop scale